-- (1) All host servers must be synchronized with accurate time before you install the Pexip Infinity Management Node or Conferencing Nodes on them. - NTP must also be enabled on the Management Node VM before you deploy any Conferencing Nodes (this is done during installation of the Management Node). - We strongly recommend that you configure at least three distinct NTP servers or NTP server pools on all your host servers and the Management Node itself.
-This will ensure that log entries from all nodes are properly synchronized. - Pexip Infinity Management Node and Conferencing Node VMs use the UTC timezone, and all logs are in UTC.
+- (1) All host servers must be synchronized with accurate time before you install the Management Node or Conferencing Nodes on them. - 1 NTP must be enabled on the Management Node VM before you deploy any Conferencing Nodes (this is done during installation of the Management Node).

+We strongly recommend that you configure at least three distinct NTP servers or NTP server pools on all your host servers and the Management Node itself.
+This ensures that log entries from all nodes are properly synchronized.

+The VMs hosting the Management Node and Conferencing Nodes use the UTC timezone, and all logs are in UTC.
 Do not attempt to change the timezone on these systems.
+Note however that the administrator web interface uses your local time.